edplato/trufflehog-actions-scan/README.md

 `trufflehog-actions-scan` now uses `actions/checkout@v2`.
 Using a previous version may cause issues with future support of this action.

 With `actions/checkout@v2` make sure to include `fetch-depth: 0` as shown below when checking out the repository as it will make the entire git commit history available to be scanned.
-Alternatively, ensure the value for `fetch-depth` is greater than the `max_depth` flag used by trufflehog to ensure that trufflehog runs at your desired commit history depth.
+Alternatively, ensure the value for `fetch-depth` is greater than the `max_depth` flag used by trufflehog to ensure that trufflehog runs at your desired commit history depth. `ref: ${{ github.head_ref }}` is necessary for pull request workflow trigger.

 ### Basic